soxueren/atsd/api/sql/examples/filter-by-date.md

 ## Query using BETWEEN

-Notice that BETWEEN condition is inclusive so subtract 1 millisecond from AND value for `[)` half-open range.
+Notice that the BETWEEN condition is inclusive so subtract 1 millisecond from an AND value for a `[)` half-open range.

 ```sql
 SELECT datetime, value FROM mpstat.cpu_busy